backup og meta

 Pain in the lower back or the pelvis can be associated with problems concerning the reproductive organs.
 In particular, cervical cancer can also have this symptom.

 Continuous pelvic pain is one common symptom of cervical cancer.
-In cervical cancer’s advanced stages, the pain can extend to the area near appendix as well.
+In cervical cancer’s advanced stages, the pain can extend to the area near the appendix as well.

 While pelvic pain is a common symptom of cervical cancer, it usually appears in the latter stages of the disease.